qihao-huang/machine-configuration/README.md

 # config-dotfile

-## develop
+still in process
-flows of configurating new ubuntu/mac machine.
+## scripts

-## useful-tools
+scripts to install softwares and configure machines

-softwares and tools which has been used for a long time.
+## dotfiles

-## productive
+fonts and all backup configuration.

-suite comparison among Google, MS, Apple.
+## READMEs